zzhenglab/comp-prob-solv/book/lecture-29-nested-sampling.md

   name: python3
 ---

-# Lecture 29: Nested Sampling
+# Chapter 27: Nested Sampling

 In this lecture, we will discuss the nested sampling algorithm.
 Nested sampling is a method that can be used to estimate the partition function of a chemical system.